• Skip to main content

 As a plot device to bring back James T Kirk, the Nexus was good.
 Malcolm McDowell was brilliant as Soran, what a dedicated nutter.
 Lursa and B’Etor were a welcome sight.
 I know they are evil, hard-bitten ambitious women, but was it really necessary to kill them off?

-Filed under Film, Star Trek, Star Trek: The Next Generation
+Reviews Film Star Trek Star Trek: The Next Generation

 You May Also Like…